conor-williams/AOCjava/README.md

-o note: a lot of java coding ahead... o websearch: Advent of code year 20xy day ab solutions (for many solutions / many days / many years (reddit)) o my 2 cents -- java is saving me tons of time with its awesome runtime checks (plus an exact line number of an issue)
+o note: a lot of java coding ahead... o websearch: Advent of code year 20xy day ab solutions (for many solutions / many days / many years (reddit)) o my 2 cents
-	-- execution time is on a par with c++
-	-- if i was to code the next one i will probably write it in java and then port to c++
+	-- Java is saving me tons of time with its awesome runtime checks (plus an exact line number of an issue) -- execution time is on a par with c++ (for most things and of course faster in some areas and slower in some) -- if i was to code the next AOC,25, i will probably write it in Java and then port to C++ -- Java has issues with quickly copying 2D/3D arrays/grids etc... even zeroeing 2D/3D grids is slow..(memset memcpy in C++ is quick) . is vector access a little slower in Java?
 </pre>
 <h2>Java solutions to AOC</h2>
 <address><b>first updated 06052025@19:32</b></address><br>